ElvinEfendi/lua-resty-global-throttle/README.md

 ### Usage

-A general throttle implementation for Openresty.
+A generic, distributed throttling implementation for Openresty.
 It can be used to throttle any action let it be a request or a function call.
 Currently only approximate sliding window rate limiting is implemented.

 First require the module: